Cataract Gorge

 The Cataract Gorge is a river gorge in Launceston, Tasmania, Australia, approximately 1.5 km from the city centre.
 It is one of the region's premier tourist attractions.
 It is found at the lower section of the South Esk River.
+The site is listed on the Tasmanian Heritage Register.

 History

 The earliest known European visitor to the site was William Collins, who discovered its entrance in 1804.